library(here)

 mean() |>

-In this example, the object L1.Age is passed on to the first argument of the mean() function.
+In the example above, the object L1.Age is passed on to the first argument of the mean() function.
 This calculates the mean of L1.Age.
 Next, this result is passed to the round() function, which rounds the mean value to the nearest integer.

-If we want to pass additional arguments to any function in the pipeline, we simply at it in the brackets corresponding to the function in question.
+To pass additional arguments to any function in the pipeline, we add them within the brackets that belong to that function:

 L1.Age |>